Frequently Asked Questions

 We have established a grievance procedure for use by any client or applicant for service.
 If you have a concern regarding how you were treated by any staff member, you may verbally present your concern to the person involved, the person’s supervisor, or the Client Rights Officer.
 If you are not satisfied with the results, please contact the Clients Rights Officer.

-Fill out the Client Satisfaction Survey found here... clientsatisfactionsurvey2011.pdf and mail, fax or drop off to the front desk.
+Fill out the Client Satisfaction Survey found here… Client Satisfaction Survey and mail, fax or drop off to the front desk.

 You can find Concord's Client Orientation Handbook here.